jpautran/rocketseatWebpage/README.md

 # 📋 About

-A project that I developed during Launchbase bootcamp from Rocketseat
+A project that I developed during the Launchbase bootcamp from Rocketseat. </br>

+In this challenge I should create an alternative page for their company, showing the different types of courses available and how to access them.

 ---